 I am a PhD student at Princeton University, where I am very fortunate to be advised by Charles Fefferman.
-My research interests include Geometric Representations of Data and Machine Learning.
+My research interests include Geometric Representations of Data and Theoretical Machine Learning.
 This includes in particular:

 developing a mathematical understanding of how much we can learn about a function and how to determine sample complexities and choices for different classes of learning problems.

 I spent summer 2017 at MIT working with Suvrit Sra at LIDS.
-In summer 2018 I’ll be interning at Facebook Research (FAIR) in NYC, where I worked with Max Nickel.
+In summer 2018 I interned at Facebook Research (FAIR) in NYC, where I worked with Max Nickel.

 View my current CV here.